Aging & Health A to Z

 - Teach caregivers how to best manage symptoms, behavioral problems, and find caregiving, financial, and legal advice and support

-Physicians and other healthcare professionals:
+Physicians and other healthcare professionals should consider the following:

 - Take the patient off any “anticholinergic drugs” he or she may be taking.
 These drugs can contribute to mental decline.
 Commonly prescribed anticholinergic medicines include the blood pressure drug nifedipine (brand names Adalat and Procardia), the stomach antacid ranitidine (Zantac), and tolterodine (Detrol), which is prescribed for loss of bladder control.